uk-ai/ukai2025/_sessions/keynote-1.md

 venue: The Gibbs Building, Wellcome Trust Collection, London, UK
 ---

 Prof Alastair Denniston from HDR UK and the University of Birmingham will deliver the opening keynote address of UK AI 2025.
-This year's conference is supported by HDR UK, the National Institute for Health Data Research.